Kong/docs.konghq.com/app/enterprise/1.5.x/property-reference.md

 **Description:**

-Comma-separated list of plugins on a node should load.
+Comma-separated list of plugins on a node that should load.
 By default, only plugins bundled in official distributions are loaded via the `bundled` keyword.

 Loading a plugin does not enable it by default, but only instructs Kong to load